sophiagould/SP17ECE264pa04/README.md

-This assignment continues from the previous assignment (PA03).
+This assignment continues from [PA03](https://engineering.purdue.edu/~milind/ece264/2017spring/assignments/pa03/).
 In PA03, the function to be integrated is not part of the arguments to `integrate`.
 This assignment makes the function part of the argument.
 As a result, the integration function is more flexible because everything needed